Do you shoot digital or film? What kind of camera(s) do you use?

 Almost exclusively, I shoot film.

-Most often, I use a Nikon F100 with various lenses, a Contax T2, a Hasselblad 500c medium format camera w/ 80mm lens, a Contax 645, and sometimes I use a friend’s Pentax 6×7.
+Most often, I use a Canon EOS 1n with various lenses, a Contax T2, or a Contax 645; sometimes I use a Hasselblad 500c or a Pentax 6×7.

 I will shoot digital for commercial work and when I do, I use a Canon 5D Mark II.